SDSilicus/ccda-xslt-vulnerabilities/README.md

-That's certainly a good start -- and if Friendly Web EHR had done something like this before passing a C-CDA document into an XSL transform process, they wouldn't have been vulnerable to attack #2 as described above.
+That's certainly a good start -- and if Friendly Web EHR had done something like this before passing a C-CDA document into an XSL transform process, they wouldn't have been vulnerable to the "rogue attributes" attack described above.

+But validation alone won't ensure safety... you also need to

 ### Prevent documents from running code or loading external images